Skip to content

 Each collection is characterized by the following properties:

 • name: The name of the collection.
-The name can be changed as long as it is unique within the database ( use collection.modify(new_name="new_name") to change the name of the collection
+The name can be changed as long as it is unique within the database ( use collection.modify(name="new_name") to change the name of the collection

 • embedding_function: The embedding function used to embed documents in the collection.